thewca/wca-regulations/wca-regulations.md

         - 5b3c) If the puzzle is unsolvable, and can be made solvable by rotating a single corner piece, the competitor may correct the corner piece by twisting it in place without disassembling the puzzle.
     - 5b4) During a blindfolded phase (see [Regulation B4](regulations:regulation:b4)), all repairs must be performed blindfolded.
 Penalty: disqualification of the attempt (DNF).
     - 5b5) If at the end of the attempt some parts of the puzzle are physically detached or not fully placed, the following regulations apply:
-        - 5b5a) If one or more parts without coloured faces is affected, the puzzle is considered solved.
+        - 5b5a) If one or more parts without colored faces is affected, the puzzle is considered solved.
-        - 5b5b) If one part with one coloured face is affected, the puzzle is considered solved.
+        - 5b5b) If one part with one colored face is affected, the puzzle is considered solved.
-        - 5b5c) If more than one part with one coloured face is affected, the puzzle is considered unsolved (DNF).
+        - 5b5c) If more than one part with one colored face is affected, the puzzle is considered unsolved (DNF).
-        - 5b5d) If one or more parts with more than one coloured face is affected, the puzzle is considered unsolved (DNF).
+        - 5b5d) If one or more parts with more than one colored face is affected, the puzzle is considered unsolved (DNF).
         - 5b5e) Regulations [5b5c](regulations:regulation:5b5c) and [5b5d](regulations:regulation:5b5d) supersede [5b5a](regulations:regulation:5b5a) and [5b5b](regulations:regulation:5b5b).

 ## <article-7><environment><environment> Article 7: Environment

 - 7b) Spectators must remain at least 1.5 metres away from the solving stations when they are in use.
 - 7c) Lighting of the competition area must be given special attention.
-Lighting should be neutral, such that competitors can easily differentiate among the colours on the puzzles.
+Lighting should be neutral, such that competitors can easily differentiate among the colors on the puzzles.
 - 7e) The competition area must be smoke-free.
 - 7f) Solving station:
     - 7f1) Definitions: